 EOP provides many resources to facilitate student success.
 We also partner with other offices and people on campus to support students in as many ways as possible.
 You'll be sure to find the resources you need to be successful at Oregon State when working with our program or one of the organizations we partner with.

 The EOP Bridge Program exists to welcome and orient incoming EOP first-year students, and is an exciting way to begin the transition to college.
 Offered at no cost, this program facilitates a successful first year and helps students begin to build community at Oregon State.
 Contact us if you are an incoming first-year student interested in participating in the Bridge Program.

 EOP offers multiple scholarships to students active in our program each year ranging from $500-$2,000.
 We know the costs of higher education can be a barrier for students to obtaining their degree and we hope to help mitigate financial burdens as much as we can.

 Since 1969, the Educational Opportunities Program has supported the full development of the personal and academic potential of students who have traditionally been denied equal access to higher education.
-This year, EOP is celebrating 50 years as the academic support program at Oregon State University for students who have faced systemic obstacles to their success.
+The 2019-2020 academic year, EOP celebrated 50 years as the academic support program at Oregon State University for students who have faced systemic obstacles to their success.

 We continue to provide a home base where students can gain a sense of belonging, work with role models from similar backgrounds who understand the university and develop skills that take them through graduation and beyond.
 We have grown from supporting 48 students in 1969 to 400 students today.
 Our graduates have gone on to achieve positions that benefit their communities, including judges, lawyers, doctors, college professors, business owners, counselors, social workers and teachers.

-For our 50th anniversary, we aim to increase support for EOP students through new scholarships and enhanced programs.
+For our 50th anniversary, we aimed to increase support for EOP students through new scholarships and enhanced programs.
 Please make a gift that supports the next generation of EOP graduates.
-And, we hope you'll help us commemorate 50 years of EOP by attending one of our events.